eimrek/dealii-field-currents-heating/README.md

 ## Related publication

-    Veske, M., Kyritsakis, A., Eimre, K., Zadin, V., Aabloo, A., Djurabekova, F. Dynamic coupling of a finite element solver to large-scale atomistic simulations.
+    Veske M., Kyritsakis A., Eimre K., Zadin V., Aabloo A., Djurabekova F. Dynamic coupling of a finite element solver to large-scale atomistic simulations.
 Journal of Computational Physics 367, pp. 279-294 (2018)